Spectroscopy at Scale: Finding Interpretable Structure in Pythia-1.4B

 Clusters in Pythia-1.4B

 What is abstractness?
 Our headline claim is that many of the clusters in Pythia-1.4B are more abstract than those found in Pythia-14M.
-While ultimately this remains an informal claim, here are some of the elements of the rubric we use to distinguish less from more abstract patterns: clusters with more diversity in the token (but which nonetheless have a coherent theme) are more abstract; clusters with a pattern that takes more effort for a human to recognize or communicate are more abstract; clusters which require a longer description, even making use of background terms, are more abstract.
+While ultimately this remains an informal claim, here are some of the elements of the rubric we use to distinguish less from more abstract patterns: clusters with more diversity in the yy token (but which nonetheless have a coherent theme) are more abstract; clusters with a pattern that takes more effort for a human to recognize or communicate are more abstract; clusters which require a longer description, even making use of background terms, are more abstract.

 Random Clusters in Pythia-1.4B

 Above, the clusters were chosen to be interesting and exhibit a particular region in the cluster map.
 In this section we randomly select 10 clusters from the 57,236 clusters in Pythia-1.4B.
-This illustrates how many of the simple patterns present in the Pythia-14M clusters are still present in the larger model (including flavours of newlines, single common tokens in particular kinds of contexts and common word stems).
+This illustrates how many of the simple patterns present in the Pythia-14M clusters are still present in the larger model (including flavors of newlines, single common tokens in particular kinds of contexts and common word stems).

-Meta-Clusters: Mid-Level Organization
+Neighborhoods: Mid-Level Organization

 There are two small clusters (C9575 and C3660) dominated by the tokens ligand and ligands.
 These are the only clusters containing these tokens in the 4.25M ground truth susceptibility clustering.
 This is potentially interesting because in biology a ligand is to a receptor as an officer is to a command structure, something that “fills a functional slot” in a larger organized system.
-However, these clusters are small and their placement in this meta-cluster could be a UMAP artifact.
+However, these clusters are small and their placement in this neighborhood could be a UMAP artifact.

-Pronouns Across Scale
+Tokens Across Scale

 A potential concern with any new interpretability method is that it simply produces different outputs for different models, without that difference reflecting something real about how the models differ.
 One way to check this is to follow specific tokens across scales and see whether they get organized in ways that match what we expect from a more capable model: organization by grammatical and semantic relationships rather than by which characters happen to surround them.